How to Install GitHub Copilot CLI on Ubuntu 26.04, 24.04 and 22.04

 copilot not found

-Deleting the binary does not remove your cached package files, local configuration, or stored credentials.
-Only remove the next path if you want to wipe your Copilot CLI state completely.
+Deleting the binary or npm package does not remove your local sessions, settings, saved permissions, plugins, or credentials.
+Remove the next paths only when you want to reset Copilot CLI state for your user account.

 copilot login